bjssacademy/advanced-tdd/chapter04/chapter04.md

 Add ing a getter for test is not the ideal half-way house.

-The compromise is a form of access with less potential for damage than exposing internals: the dipstick method.
+The compromise is to provide a limited form of access with less potential for damage than exposing internals: the dipstick method.

 ### Using a dipstick (test-only) method